- Diseases, Disorders & Conditions

 Up until I was old enough to know that I was not normal, which was at the age of 4 years old, I was told by my father, that I started passing out.
 I remember my mother bringing cupcakes to my class when I turned 5, we had just finished playing and I was in line with my classmates to get a drink of water.
 I did not make it to the drinking fountain before I ended up on the ground.
 However, I was NOT officially diagnosed until I was about 15 years old.

 I was babysitting at the neighbors house across the street.
-The two kids were asleep, as was I, on the sofa.
+The two kids were asleep in their rooms, as was I, on the sofa.
 Their parents woke me, so I could walk across the street to go home, but I passed out instead.
 The neighbors called my mother, and my mother walked across the street to get me.
 I pretty much just went home to sleep it off.
 I was not yet at the age where I was driving.
 In fact, due to my condition, I did NOT get my driver's license until I was 19.
+Which is when I had it under control.

 I did, however, get my first job the month after I turned 16, which was during my sophomore year of high school.
 I did not live very far, so my mother dropped me off and picked me up after work.
 However, working 5 - 10 p.m., and going to school the next day was one of the triggers to my epileptic seizures.
 I could not get enough adequate sleep, from the time I went to sleep; until the time I had to get up for school the next morning.
 My parents would never have allowed me to quit the job due to my epileptic seizures.
 My mother was the oldest of 7 children, and her mom took her out of school to work to help the family.
 My father, who is a LEGAL immigrant in this country, from Canada on a work visa, worked in the United States since he was 17 years old.
 Coming from 2 parents who would have NEVER allowed my disability to prevent me from bringing in an income, even while in school.
 Which is probably why they waited so long for me to be diagnosed with this disability, in which I do NOT collect disability for.
 (Legally, you have to have 4 seizures a month to collect disability for Epilepsy.
 No matter the fact that you have lived with it since you were 4 years old.)